Claude Frollo: In the novel

-His fear of women is because Frollo, who is expected to live as compassionate and celibate Roman Catholic priest, secretly fears his strong capacity for both extreme sadism and sexual deviancy.
-After a lifetime of concealment and suppression, Frollo's latent narcissism finally erupt when he first sees dancing by the 16-year-old Roma (Gypsy) girl Esmeralda, who eventually proves to be his undoing.
+His fear of women is because Frollo, who is expected to live as a compassionate and celibate Roman Catholic priest, secretly fears his strong capacity for both extreme sadism and sexual deviancy.
+After a lifetime of concealment and suppression, Frollo's latent narcissism finally erupt when he first sees dancing the 16-year-old Roma (Gypsy) girl Esmeralda, who eventually proves to be his undoing.
 He first considers her to be a temptation sent by the Devil to corrupt him and, instead of taking personal responsibility, he instead blames Esmeralda and loathes her as a demon.
 He ultimately decides, in the throes of a midlife crisis, that he is predestined to gratify his mounting lust, only to learn that Esmeralda is still a virgin, that she wishes to become a Catholic, and is accordingly repulsed by Frollo's desperate longing to violate his priestly celibacy.
 Deciding in a rage to rape her, Frollo and Quasimodo kidnap her, but they are caught red-handed by Captain Phoebus de Chateaupers and his guards.
 Frollo escapes and ignores Quasimodo when he sees him being publicly humiliated for their crime on the pillory.
 When Frollo discovers Esmeralda is romantically interested in Phoebus, he spies on their next meeting.
 Esmeralda has arranged this meeting expecting to marry her rescuer—unaware that Phoebus is already engaged, but intends to tell Esmeralda whatever she wants to hear to get a one-night stand.
 Just before Esmeralda is able to give her virginity to a shallow, vacuous man who does not love or respect her, Frollo, in a jealous rage, stabs Phoebus, kisses Esmeralda when she faints, and flees the scene of the crime.